 The "ball" scenes were simple special effects.
-The sphere was being guided around a corner by a fishing line.
 The sphere was thrown from behind the camera by a baseball pitcher and then the shot was printed in reverse.
 The ball attaching itself to the man's head was filmed by sticking it on his head, then pulling it off, and printing the shot in reverse.

 The coffin that Mike sees the Tall Man lift by himself and shove back into the hearse was made out of balsa wood, empty, and had a rope on the side facing away from the camera to make it easier to handle.
 The rope can be briefly seen as the Tall Man lifts up the coffin.